AndrwWang/carecost/README.md

 ## Vision for CostCare

 We hope that by giving users a quick and convenient way to understand their upcoming healthcare costs, they will be encouraged to make responsible fiscal decisions and plan ahead.
 Medical expenses probably are the most important costs in life and being aware of how to save money for this is crucial.
-When people can not pay the out-of-pocket costs they can become drowned in debt and will be discouraged to seek medical help in the future, putting their own health at risk.
+When people can not pay the out-of-pocket costs, they can become drowned in debt and will be discouraged to seek medical help in the future, putting their own health at risk.

 ## Closing Thoughts

 Regardless of how we place, Hacklytics 2023 and CareCost has inspired us as developers, learners, and community members.
-After discovering the vast amounts of data that come from all over the world, we now understand the impact that data science has on future generations of technology.
+After utilizing datasets to create a tool that could benefit people's lives, we understand better the impact that data science has on the world.